longhorn/website/content/docs/1.1.0/snapshots-and-backups/csi-snapshot-support/create-a-backup-via-csi.md

 weight: 2
 ---

-Backups in Longhorn are snapshots that are moved off-cluster into a backupstore.
-A backup of a snapshot is copied to the backupstore, and the endpoint to access the backupstore is the backup target.
+Backups in Longhorn are objects in an off-cluster backupstore, and the endpoint to access the backupstore is the backup target.
+For more information, see [this section.](../../../concepts/#31-how-backups-work)

-To programmatically create backups you can use the generic kubernetes csi snapshot mechanism.
+To programmatically create backups, you can use the generic Kubernetes CSI snapshot mechanism.
 To learn more about the CSI snapshot mechanism, click [here](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).

 > **Prerequisite:** CSI snapshot support needs to be enabled on your cluster.
 > If your kubernetes distribution does not provide the kubernetes snapshot controller